Terminology: Floating License and Network License are equivalent terms.

-You (or the Network Administrator) install a small program CMServer (CopyMinder Server) on your server, and run it as a service.
+You (or the Network Administrator) will install a small program - CMServer - on your server, and run it as a service.

-There are two connections with communications to consider.
-The connection from the clients running the protected software to the server/machine running CMServer.EXE and the connection from CMServer.EXE to the CopyMinder webservers.
+It must communicate in two ways: the connection from the clients running the protected software to the server/machine running CMServer.EXE and the connection from CMServer.EXE to the CopyMinder web servers.

-The client (workstations) computers running protected programs must be able to connect to CMServer across the local network, at the IP address and port you configure when installing / starting CMServer.
-Please see also Auto-detection of CMServer by network clients below
+The client (workstations) computers running protected programs must be able to connect to CMServer on your server, across the local network, at the IP address and port you configure when installing / starting CMServer.

 CMServer includes a small utility which it launches and attempts to automatically configure the Windows firewall to allow this.